jonnywinter/jonnywinter.github.io/2021-02-05-creating-vlans-via-csv-using-the-meraki-api-and-flask.md

 ```html
 https://api.meraki.com/api/v1/networks/{networkId}/appliance/vlans
 ```
 As a base, you can retrieve the below Python [Requests](https://pypi.org/project/requests/) code from the documentation page by clicking on Template on the far right.
-This will give you everything required to make the POST request -
+This will give you everything required to make the POST request to create a VLAN -
 ```python
 import requests